Scottish creator Eilidh Gow has released a new short film, titled Stum (Tongue-Tied).

 — David Bonecker (@davidbonecker) January 31, 2018

-However, as the final product is released online today, the filmmaker is ultimately pleased with the result and concluded: “It all worked out in the end, and I’m so, so proud of how it’s turned out.”
+However, as the final product is released online today, the filmmaker is ultimately pleased with the result: “It all worked out in the end, and I’m so, so proud of how it’s turned out.”